J535D165/data-matching-software/README.md

 #### BigMatch (by USA census)
 A record linkage tool for use in matching a very large file against a moderate size file developed by the USA Census Bureau.
 There are several papers available about this program [(BigMatch, 2007)](https://www.census.gov/srd/papers/pdf/rrc2007-01.pdf)

+## Contributing

+Do you know an open source and/or free data matching tool?
+Please open an issue or do a Pull Request.
+The same holds for missing or incomplete information.

+This project is initiated by the author of the [Python Record Linkage Toolkit](https://github.com/J535D165/recordlinkage) @J535D165.
+The aim is to get a list and comparison of data matching software.

+This list is licensed under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/).